ChiPowers/kids-app-feedback/README.md

-# 📱 Kid's App Feedback Explorer
+# 📱 Top 50 Apps Review Explorer

 This is a Streamlit web app for exploring user feedback on the top 50 kids apps from the Google Play Store.